Barugon/aviate/README.md

 ---

-With the current administration, I fear that the future of the FAA's digital assets (and all of GA) is unclear and at risk.
-Therefore, I'm putting this project on hold for now.
-While this project is fun to work on, I don't want to spend large amounts of my free time developing it just for it to become not relevant.
+With the current administration, I fear that the future of the FAA's digital assets (and all of GA as well) is unclear and at risk.
+Hopefully, this project won't become irrelevant.